rudert-geoinformatik/ili2py/README.md

 ## Quickstart

+### Local Development
-Creates a local virtual environemtn to develop and test the code:
+Creates a local virtual environment to develop and test the code:

 ```shell
 make dev